All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do weight loss medications work without exercise?

 Yes.
 GLP-1 medications produce significant weight loss through appetite reduction alone.
 Clinical trials included sedentary participants who still lost 15 to 22% of their body weight.
-Exercise improves results and protects muscle, but it is not a prerequisite.
+Exercise improves results and protects muscle, but it isn't a prerequisite.

 Will medication make me tired at work?